 Climate change also presents risks both from a transition and physical standpoint.
 Transition risks can come in many forms, including value loss due to policy, technological disruption and market shifts.
 We use our capital and influence to support assets that are transitioning from fossil fuels.
 Climate challenges such as these can be viewed as opportunities to make positive change.
-Refer to our case studies on investments in SGN and the Brookfield Global Transition Fund in our Annual Responsible Investing and Climate Change Report.
+Recently we announced our High Carbon Transition asset approach, (described on page 16 of our Annual Responsible Investing and Climate Strategy Report), which will help companies navigate transition risk.